Check out our Fall 2020 Newsletter

 IF YOU ARE A PARENT WHOSE CHILD IS ENROLLED IN A DUAL IMMERSION PROGRAM AND WOULD LIKE YOUR CHILD TO PARTICIPATE IN THIS SHORT STUDY, PLEASE EMAIL US AT

 (Project 2a) We are also exploring how different instructor's titles (e.g., Mrs., Miss, Professor, first-name) affects student's experience in the classroom, as well as the instructor's own reactions to how students engage with them, based on title differences.
-We have collected over 100 participants worth of data (both from students and from instructors) for this project and will be presenting these results at the Western Psychological Association (WPA) in San Francisco, in May 2020!
-Come check out our findings!
+We have collected over 100 participants worth of data (both from students and from instructors) for this project.
+Two of our research assistants presented findings at WPA in October, 2020 and we are currently writing a manuscript for publication, based on this work

 (Project 2b) In a follow up study to Project 2a above, we are also studying how college instructor's attire (i.e, outfit/what they wear) may impact student's evaluations of the instructor and classroom climate.
-We have collected over 100 participants worth of data for this experimental survey, and continue to collect more.
+We have collected over 100 participants worth of data for this experimental survey.
+I'm looking for a research assistant to take lead on this project and to analyze and present these data, so please consider joining our lab :)

 (Projects 2c) In yet another follow up study to Project 2a above, we are also exploring how college instructor's language (e.g., use of humor and/or "slang") impacts student's evaluations, classroom climate, and retention of course material.
-We are planning to launch data collection for this study in Fall 2020.
+Data collection for this study began in October, 2020.
+We hope to present preliminary findings at WPA 2021.
+Stay tuned!

 IF YOU ARE A STUDENT AT MSMU: